 Two simultaneous games of 5-on-5 are played.
 Teams may play 4-on-4 or 3-on-3 if an insufficient number of players are available, but both teams must play at equal strength on a given field.
 For example, if a team has seven players, one field may play 4-on-4 while the other plays 3-on-3.

 There are no goalkeepers.
-No player may enter the goal arc before the ball.
-This rule is to encourage shooting from a distance on a small goal, and to prevent goal tending by both attackers and defenders.
+No player should enter the goal arc before the ball.
+This rule is to encourage shooting from a distance, and to prevent stationary goal-tending by both attackers and defenders.
+However, It is not an offense for a player to pass through the goal arc without stopping.
 Infractions by an attacker will be restarted with a goal kick.
 Infractions by a defender will be restarted by a free kick for the attackers from within the center circle.
 Referees are encouraged to use words to dissuade arc infringement rather than stopping play.

 There is one center referee for each field.
 Assistant referees are not used, nor are club linesmen.